Mharks001/Data-Structures-in-C/Status.md

 [Max_Heap.c] is complete and compilable if excepting [Min_Heap.c].
 [Min_Heap.c] is complete and compilable if excepting [Max_Heap.c].
 ### Sorting
-[Sort.c] is incomplete, but compilable.
+[Sort.c] is complete and compilable.